The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?

 The total radius of galaxies is defined as $10\percent$ of their halo virial radius \citep[][]{Price2017}.
 We can then compute half-mass radii for different components (e.g., stars, molecular gas, neutral gas) by linearly interpolating between log-binned radii and the cumulative mass.
 The galaxy stellar mass, $M_{\rm star}$, as well as other galaxy properties such as total gas masses and SFRs, are calculated by collecting all particles within $0.1 R_\vir$.
 Within any given radius, we compute SFRs averaged over a time-scale $\tavg$ as follows:

 where $M_{\rm star}\left(\mathrm{age}\leq\tavg\right)$ is the sum of the at-birth masses of stars that formed within the past time interval $\tavg$.
 Different values for the averaging time $\tavg$ can be associated with different observational tracers for SFR \citep[e.g.,][]{Sparre2017,Flores_Velazquez2021}.
-We choose $\tavg=5,20,\,\mathrm{and}\,100\Myr$, approximating the characteristic time-scales probed by the most extensively employed SFR tracers, e.g., H$\alpha$ nebular emission and IR/UV continuum from dust and young stars \citep{Calzetti2013}.
+We choose $\tavg=5,20,\,\mathrm{and}\,100\Myr$, approximating the characteristic time-scales probed by the most extensively employed SFR tracers, e.g., H$\alpha$ nebular emission and infrared/ultraviolet continuum from dust and young stars \citep{Calzetti2013}.

-For this work, we analyse galaxies in \firebox at redshift $z=0.7,1$ and with stellar masses $M_{\rm star}\geq 5\times 10^9\Msun$, to compare the population of PSBs in \firebox with existing recent observations \citep[see, e.g.,][]{Suess2022}, and further aim to constrain the fraction of galaxies being incorrectly selected as PSBs based on their observational properties.
+For this work, we analyse galaxies in \firebox at redshift $z=0.7$ and $z=1$ and with stellar masses $M_{\rm star}\geq 3\times 10^9\Msun$, to compare the population of PSBs in \firebox with existing recent observations \citep[see, e.g.,][]{Suess2022}, and further aim to constrain the fraction of galaxies being incorrectly selected as PSBs based on their observational properties.